-If you have visited our site because you are a biker interested in improving your riding skills we can help you.
+If you are a biker interested in improving your riding skills we can help you.
 Durham Advanced Motorcyclists is a registered charity, non-profit making organisation, affiliated to the Institute of Advanced Motorists (IAM).
-Our group has around 250 members at present and is growing continually.
+Our group has around 250 members and is growing continually.

-Our members are of all ages, come from all walks of life and ride all sorts of bikes, such as sports replicas, tourers, sports tourers, custom and cruisers.
+Our members are all ages, come from all walks of life and ride all sorts of bikes, such as sports replicas, tourers, sports tourers, adventure, custom and cruisers.

-You will also see we have a very active social scene that caters for everyone.
-We meet at 7.30pm towards the end of each winter month (except December) at the Bowburn Hall Hotel, see below, where you'll be made more than welcome.
+We have a very active social scene that caters for everyone.
+We meet at 7.30pm towards the end of each winter month (except December) at the Bowburn Hall Hotel, see below, where you'll be made welcome.
 There is a large room set aside for us and meals are available.
-We have guest speakers during the winter meetings when possible and rides out during the biking season, March to October.
+We have guest speakers during the winter meetings, when possible, and rides out during the biking season, March to October.

 Club Rides Out

-Evening runs start at The Bowburn Hall on the last Tuesday of the month and from the Dun Cow on the second Tuesday of the month, April to September at 7.00 for 7.30.
-All rides use the Drop Off System
+Evening runs start at The Bowburn Hall on the last Tuesday of the month April to September at 7.00pm for 7.30pm.
+All rides use the Drop Off System.

-Club nights are at The Bowburn Hall towards the end of the month during the winter, October to March.
-Start 7.15 for 7.30.
-We try to arrange for guest speakers, when possible, to talk about biking matters.
+Club social nights are at The Bowburn Hall Hotel on the last Tuesday of the month during the winter, October to March.
+Start 7.15pm for 7.30pm.
+We try to arrange for guest speakers, when possible, to talk about biking

-Working in close partnership with Durham Constabulary Motorcycle Section since 1995.
+Working in close partnership with Cleveland / Durham Constabulary Motorcycle Section since 1995